rize-network/app-studio/docs/Responsive.md

 Creating a responsive design is an essential part of modern web development.
 In App-Studio, two primary features help you achieve this: `useResponsive` hook and the `media` prop.
 This document provides an overview and examples for both approaches.

-## Table of Contents
-1. Media Prop for Responsive Design
-2. Using `useResponsive` Hook

 ---

 ## 1. Media Prop for Responsive Design